 During pregnancy, a woman's center of gravity shifts forward to the front of her pelvis.
-This additional weight in front, causes stress to the joints of the pelvis and low back.
-As the baby grows in size, the added weight causes the curvature of her lower back to increase, placing extra stress on the fragile facet joints on the back side of the spine.
+This additional weight in front, can cause stress to the joints of the pelvis and lower back.
+As the baby grows in size, the added weight causes the curvature of her lower back to increase, placing extra stress on the facet joints on the back side of the spine.
 Any pre-existing problems in a woman's spine tend to be exacerbated as the spine and pelvis become overtaxed, often leading to pain and difficulty performing normal daily activities.

 Chiropractic tips for pregnant women: